harmyderoman/simple-vue-grid/README.md

 ### simple-grid-container

 Just put all your items inside this container and tell him minimum width of columns.
 It will do all the hard work.
+The container is elastic and will adapt to all screen sizes, depending on how many columns with this width will fit on the display.

 For example: